YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

-<h2>Active Directory User Provisioning and Group Policy Object Configuration completed!</h2>
+<h2>Active Directory - User Provisioning, Remote Access, and Account Management completed!</h2>

 <b>We've successfully configured Remote Desktop for non-administrative users, automated user creation with PowerShell, and managed group policies.
 Additionally, we covered account lockouts and log monitoring to simulate a real-life IT environment.
 This marks the end of the Active Directory Lab serie!
 Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />